antoine-gabriel-brun/MidLib/README.md

 # MidLib

-*C++ library for easy MIDI sample manipulation.*
+**C++ library for easy MIDI sample manipulation**

-MidLib allows users to handle MIDI samples inside C++ programs, and to save them as .mid files.
+MidLib allows users to handle MIDI samples inside C++ programs, and to save them as `.mid` files.
 The library supports notes, multi-tracks samples, channels, pitch bends, control and program changes, aftertouch, tempo, time signature, custom events, as well as many tool for manipulating and transforming musical samples.

 ## What is MidLib?

 MidLib is a C++ library.
 Once included into a C++ project, users can create objects that store musical informations that can be exported to MIDI samples.

 MidLib is both designed for simplicity and flexibility.
-For basic use (creating a sample - adding notes - saving as .mid file), it is very simple and straightforward.
+For basic use (creating a sample - adding notes - saving as `.mid` file), it is very simple and straightforward.
 The underlying complexity - chunks, events, bytewise file writing - and the MIDI files specifications remains always hidden.
 However, advanced users can use it to create complex MIDI files that include most of the features offered by the MIDI standard.

+The main library purpose is to make it as easy as possible for the user to create MIDI files.
+To this aim, all things that make the MIDI specifications tricky have been covered by a simple syntax that hides all this misery.
+For instance:

+* You don't need to add notes and events chronologically: MidLib is sorting events for you when exporting your created samples to MIDI files.
+* Notes are added in a single step: MidLib handles NoteOn and NoteOff events for you, and controls what happens if some notes overlap.
+* Most magic numbers are hidden and replaced by user-friendly names.
+You never need to know a controller index or an instrument number, and can freely play with Pan, Accordion or ChannelVolume.
+* The tricky things like variable-length integers, chunks, running status, 14-bits integers etc. are completely hidden and handled without any action on your part.

 ## What features does the MidLib library *not* support?